timgale/bskyb.github.io/README.md

 * [Create a pull request into master](https://help.github.com/articles/using-pull-requests/).
 Then wait for it to be merged.
 It will automatically appear on developers.sky.com once merged.

-* Posts that a destined for external viewing will likely take longer to be reviewed, as the post will go through an approval process to ensure it conforms against the [guidelines](https://github.com/BSkyB/bskyb.github.io/wiki/External-Guidelines).
+* Posts that are destined for external viewing will likely take longer to be reviewed, as the post will go through an approval process to ensure it conforms against the [guidelines](https://github.com/BSkyB/bskyb.github.io/wiki/External-Guidelines).

 ### A quick note on images